ConservationMetrics/mapgl-tile-renderer/README.md

 # mbgl-tile-renderer

-This NodeJS map tile renderer can be used to headlessly generate a rendered map from a style and tile sources.
+This headless Node.js MapGL renderer can generate composite, styled raster tiles from a stylesheet and multiple tile sources.
 The map tiles are stored in mbtiles format.

 It uses [Maplibre-GL Native](https://www.npmjs.com/package/@maplibre/maplibre-gl-native) to render tiles, [Sharp](https://www.npmjs.com/package/sharp) to save them as an image, and Mapbox's [mbtiles Node package](https://www.npmjs.com/package/@mapbox/mbtiles) to compile them into an mbtiles database.